electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/optionguide/list/_index.nb.md

 </table>
 </div>

-## Wheels
+## Felger

 {{< sitefiguresized thumb="models/q6-e-tron/exterior/wheels/wheels_1_st.jpg" width="3000" height="2249" title="Audi Q6 e-tron in wheels" >}}

-Audi Q6 e-tron can be delivered with serveral types of wheels from 19" to 22".
-Click in the wheel options belo for high res pictures and detailed info.
+Audi Q6 e-tron can be delivered with serveral types of wheels from 19" to 21".
+Click in the wheel options below for high res pictures and detailed info.

 <div class="table-responsive">
 <table class="table table-striped border">